-Open the Azure portal and navigate to a storage account and click on the Events option.
+Open the Azure portal and navigate to your storage account and select the Events option from the left menu.

-In the Events window, click on the Event Subscription button.
-In the Even Subscription window, click on the Endpoint Type dropdown and select Web Hook.
+In the Event Subscription window, select the Endpoint Type dropdown and select Web Hook.

 Once the endpoint type is configured, click on Select an endpoint to configure the endpoint value.

 The Subscriber Endpoint value is made up from three different values.
 The prefix is the HTTPS URL generated by ngrok.
-The remainder of the URL comes from the URL found in the function code file, with the function name added at the end.
-Starting with the URL from the function code file, the ngrok URL replaces
+The remainder of the URL comes from the localhost URL copied earlier in the how to guide, with the function name added at the end.
+Starting with the localhost URL, the ngrok URL replaces

-The following screenshot shows how the final URL should look:
+The following screenshot shows an example of how the final URL should look when using an

 Once you've entered the appropriate value, click Confirm Selection.